 Calculate the net carbs of any food.
 Enter the total carbs, fiber, and sugar alcohol and this calculator will estimate the net carbs in your food.
 This calculator can also determine the amount of fiber or sugar alcohol given the net carbs and two of the other variables.

 - Body Fat Calculator

 - %DV Calculator (Percent Daily Value)

 Net Carbs Formula

 Determining the net carbs is quite simple, and follows an easy formula.

 Net Carbs = Total Carbs – Fiber – Sugar Alcohols.

 Whatever the reason, the point of tracking net carbs as opposed to total carbs is that your body can’t break down fiber or sugar alcohols.
-This means that these carbs will not provide you with any calories and will not significantly effect your blood sugar levels.
-In essence they go in one hole and out the other without providing nutrients.
+This means that these carbs will not provide you with any calories and will not significantly affect your blood sugar levels.
+In essence, they go in one hole and out the other without providing nutrients.

 That’s not to say fiber isn’t important.
 Most people know that proper fiber intake is a key to a well-functioning bowel movements.
 In fact, it’s because they cannot be digested that they help with bowel movements.
 Your body cannot get nutrients from it, so it tries to force it out of the body, along with whatever it’s mixed but with.